DNNCommunity/Dnn.CommunityForums/README.md

 ## Get Help

-There are two places to get help at this time.
+There are several places to get help at this time.
 They are listed below in their order of preference.  :)

 - [DNN Community Forums - Using this Module](https://dnncommunity.org/forums/using-dnn/extensions/)
 - [DNN Community Forums - Building this Module](https://dnncommunity.org/forums/development-and-extensions/building-extensions/)